telerik/blazor-docs/components/filemanager/events.md

         if (item.IsDirectory)
         {
-            // prevent renaming of directories.
+            // Prevent renaming of directories.
 If you allow that, make sure
-            //to also update the Path of the children }
+            // to also update the Path of the children.
+        }
         else
         {
-            // the name prop is updated, but update the path to the file as well var name = item.Name ?? string.Empty;
+            // The name property is updated, but also update the path to the file. var name = item.Name ?? string.Empty;
             var extension = item.Extension ?? string.Empty;
             var fullName = extension.Length > 0 && name.EndsWith(extension) ?